wp-plugins/nextgen-facebook/readme.txt

 You could use any of these class names to hide one or more NGFB social buttons enabled on the settings page.
 For example, the following stylesheet hides the social buttons on post #123, any page in category "test", and posts using the Aside and Status formats:

 `
-.post-123 .ngfb-content-buttons,
+.postid-123 .ngfb-buttons,
-.category-test .ngfb-content-buttons,
+.category-test .ngfb-buttons,
-.format-aside .ngfb-content-buttons,
+.format-aside .ngfb-buttons,
-.format-status .ngfb-content-buttons { display:none; }
+.format-status .ngfb-buttons { display:none; }
 `

 == Performance Tuning ==